 So What is Pinterest?

 Pinterest is a virtual search engine – not a social media platform.
-Many times, wedding professionals think of their Pinterest as an extension of their Instagram.
+Wedding professionals often think of their Pinterest as an extension of their Instagram.
 However, Pinterest is more similar to Google than Instagram!
 This is for a few reasons:

 - Like Google, Pinterest uses keywords to show relevant content to viewers.
 This means that having a keyword strategy is essential to a successful Pinterest.

 Pinterest drives traffic to your site from people who click on the Pins you share.
 This can lead to a blog post, an image gallery, or a service or product you offer.
-As a wedding pro, this will often lead to a blog post.
+As a wedding officiant and vendor, this will often lead to a blog post.

 Make a Pinterest Business Account